Livingston (band): Formation and name

-Livingston formed in London in 2002.
-Singer Beukes Willemse had moved to London from South Africa and was soon followed by fellow South African Chris Van Niekerk.
-There they met Jakob Nebel a guitarist from Germany who was studying at the guitar institute along with Italian Drummer Paolo Serafini.
-After some years of playing in and around the London scene and several changes of bass players they eventually met Englishman Phil Magee and the final line up was complete.
+Livingston was formed in London in 2002.
+Singer Beukes Willemse moved from South Africa to London, soon followed by fellow South African Chris Van Niekerk.
+There, they met German guitarist Jakob Nebel, who was studying at the Guitar Institute, along with Italian drummer Paolo Serafini.
+After spending years performing in and around London and going through several bass player changes, they eventually met Englishman Phil Magee, completing the final lineup.

 Livingston take their name from the book Jonathan Livingston Seagull by Richard Bach.